mw00847/reaxff_crosslinking/README.md

-# ReaxFF crosslinking
+# ReaxFF crosslinking of thermoset sytems with LAMMPS

-This work shows an open source end to end demonstration of generating crosslinked polymer networks using Molecular Dynamics with ReaxFF in Lammps, applicable to industrally relevant coating and thermoset polymer systems.
+This work shows an open source end to end demonstration of generating crosslinked polymer networks using Molecular Dynamics with ReaxFF in Lammps, applicable to industrially relevant coating and thermoset polymer systems.

 ## Overview